nsrau/azure-docs.it-it/articles/security/azure-security-getting-started.md

 <properties
-   pageTitle="Introduzione alla sicurezza in Microsoft Azure | Microsoft Azure" description="Questo articolo offre una panoramica delle funzionalità di sicurezza di Microsoft Azure e considerazioni generali per le organizzazioni che intendono eseguire la migrazione degli asset a un provider di servizi cloud." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Getting started with Microsoft Azure security | Microsoft Azure" description="This article provides an overview of Microsoft Azure Security capabilities and general considerations for organizations that are migrating their assets to a cloud provider." services="security" documentationCenter="na" authors="YuriDio"